KmSTeam3/MyCargonaut/README.md

 ## Features

-Depending on your setup, you can include Bootstrap Icons in a handful of ways.

 - Registrierung von „Cargonauten“ (Nutzern): Name, Geburtsdatum, Profilbild, E-Mail, Passwort
 - Profilansicht: Inkl.
 Bewertung von anderen Cargonauten
 - Angebot/Gesuch erstellen